Meredith Grey: Storylines and characteristics

 During the COVID-19 pandemic, Meredith is stressed while coping the high rate of deaths.
 Meredith ultimately contracts COVID-19, and while she fights for her life, she goes in and out of consciousness.
 During her fever dreams, which take place on a beach, she encounters several loved ones in the afterlife, including Derek, George, Andrew, Mark, and Lexie.
 Though she is in and out of consciousness, she can hear people talk to her in the real world.
 Meredith eventually recovers and gets strong enough to begin operating again.
 At the same time, she also takes over Richard's position as Residency Program Director.

-Following the COVID-19 pandemic, Meredith has fully recovered.
-She then meets Dr. David Hamilton (Peter Gallagher), a neurosurgeon who is also an old friend of her mother's.
+Following the COVID-19 pandemic, Meredith meets Dr. David Hamilton (Peter Gallagher), a neurosurgeon who is also an old friend of her mother's.
 He offers her the opportunity to help find a cure to Parkinson's disease.
 Despite some uncertainty, she agrees to his offer on the condition that she can do it both in Seattle and Minnesota, where the trial is located.
 It is also revealed that she and Hayes briefly dated but decided to hold off on their relationship when his eldest son started having panic attacks because of their relationship.
 During her time in Minnesota, Meredith runs into her former patient, a transplant surgeon named Dr. Nick Marsh (Scott Speedman).
 They both bond over being miracles and start dating.
 Meredith begins splitting her time between Minnesota and Seattle, putting a strain on her relationship with Bailey that worsens when Dr. Hamilton offers Meredith a full-time position at the Mayo Clinic that Meredith seriously considers.
 At the end of Season 18, Meredith prepares herself and the kids for a move to Minnesota, but her plans are halted when Bailey resigns following the collapse of Grey Sloan's residency program.
 Bailey appoints Meredith as the new Chief of Surgery, and in the chaos of all the change, Meredith tells Nick to go back to Minnesota without her and breaks up with him.

+In Season 19, Meredith receives an offer to work in Boston at the Fox Foundation to research Alzheimer's disease.
+She and her kids move to Boston while Meredith maintains a long-distance relationship with Nick.
+In the Season 19 finale, she reappears to present the Catherine Fox award to Bailey.